 Let’s pick up with that initial foundation of gameplay I said we’d need to continue.
 Sora’s adventure through Castle Oblivion is going to encompass thirteen distinct floors of the castle.
 The white halls we’ve been seeing represent the real castle, but in between the white halls are whole floors that you can only navigate by filling them with Sora’s memories.
 Your objective is to enter the memory-world and find the three special rooms that advance the plot.
 If you bring up your map, the special rooms are the rooms marked in gold.

-Porom did not recognize Ceodore at first, and he did not recognize her at all, but an exchange of names soon had them on fair terms.
-Apparently Porom had not been to see Ceodore since he was a baby, which is reasonable (if sad, given that I think most of the cast would want to keep in contact) given how they live on opposite sides of the world.
+Porom did not recognize Ceodore at first, and he did not recognize her at all, but an exchange of names soon had them on equal terms.
+Apparently Porom had not been to see Ceodore since he was a baby, which is reasonable given how they live on opposite sides of the world (if sad, given that I think most of the cast would want to keep in contact).
 Oh, by the way, did I mention that before this write-up alone is over, the game’s poor sense of time keeping and distance will have us outrunning airships cross-continent on foot?
 Just a random observation, no reason!

 Note: As of the launch of Kingdom Hearts 3, the KH1-BBS Retrospectives are being “locked down” and will no longer be updated to account for new content that might be relevant to those particular games.
 For example: if KH3 or an interview explains a KH1 plot hole that I mention in this Retrospective, I won’t be updating the Retrospective to say so, adjusting my opinion, etc. We’re already several KHUX updates out-of-date as-stands.
 For similar reasons, comments for these games will be closed, though original comments will be preserved.
 Enjoy your read!